 Don’t keep on doing the same thing if it’s not working.
 Stay committed to your goals, but flexible in the approach you use to get there.

-How Long Will It Take for Me to Get in Shape?
+How Long Will It Take to Get in Shape?

 Finally, you’ll need to be patient.